Why is my Sterling Silver Jewelry Turning Black?

 Why is my silver jewelry turning black?

 We often get inquiries as to why is my silver jewelry turning black.
 Maybe you have wondered why over time your silver bracelet dulls or starts to turn black?
+Here is your answer.
 I can assure you it is not because your Sterling (925) Silver is “bad”.
 Long-term wear and your chemical body compound gradually dulls or darkens the silver’s shine.
 Your silver will also tarnish sitting unloved on your dresser.
 In recent years, we have been noticing a rise in environmental issues causing your jewelry to turn a black, blue or an orange tarnished mess overnight.
 Whether your silver tarnish is environmental or from your chemical make-up, rest assured we can share a few tips and at home tricks you can use to get your shine back.

 Silver is a very reactive metal.
 It loses its original shine because it chemically reacts to your physical composition and environment.
 Sweat, sickness or a boozy weekend can all change your body chemistry causing your silver to turn black.
 A light polish with your cloth usually takes it away.